 If you're considering applying for a New Zealand visa, don't be overwhelmed.
 Reach out to our Malcolm Pacific Immigration advisers for advice and guidance on the process.

-For more information on available work pathways and work to residency visas, please visit our Work visa nz page and Work-to-Residence visa category
+For more information on available work pathways and work to residency visas, please visit our new zealand work visa 2023 page and Work-to-Residence visa category

 On the whole, New Zealand work visa applicants will need to gain employment before their visa application is accepted.
 New Zealand like many other countries has labour shortages therefore there are many positions available.